The Daughters of Charity

 Listening to our clients, respecting their dignity and meeting their spiritual and emotional needs are central to pastoral care.
 In her role, coordinating pastoral care, Sister Carole keeps the spirit of the Daughters of Charity alive, and together with others at the Centre she maintains the values of this order of Catholic sisters who first opened our Hutt St Centre doors in 1954.

 The priest, Vincent de Paul, and his friend, Louise de Marillac, founded the Daughters of Charity as they ministered to poor and displaced people in cities and rural areas of 17th Century France.
 Although the world has changed dramatically in many ways since that time, modern societies continue to generate significant numbers of marginalised individuals and families.

-Their mission for the Hutt Street Centre remains true today: to provide a multi-service, non-residential agency to support homeless and vulnerable residents of inner-city Adelaide.
+Their mission for Hutt St Centre remains true today: to provide a multi-service, non-residential agency to support homeless and vulnerable residents of inner-city Adelaide.
 In addition to essential personal and professional services, their aim is to achieve secure housing and social inclusion for all who are disadvantaged and homeless, including frail and aged men and women.

 The Daughters of Charity through the love of Jesus Christ and their work represent: